International Environmental Agreements and Directed Technological Change: Evidence from the Ozone Regime (pdf)

 Learning from Unincentivized and Incentivized Communication: A Randomized Controlled Trial in India (pdf)

 Click for Abstract

-New technologies are important to improve the well-being of poor communities, but many barriers prevent adoption from reaching its socially optimal level.
-In order to better understand the extent of informational barriers for adoption of a simple household product, we designed a randomized controlled trial on willingness to pay (WTP) for solar lanterns in India.
-In a non-electrified region of the state of Uttar Pradesh, we give high quality solar lanterns to randomly selected ‘seed’ households.
-Each seed household provides the names of three friends whom we randomly assign to one of the three following groups: control, passive learning and incentivized communication.
-We elicit WTP from the control group exactly when the seed receives the lantern.
-However for the friends in the passive learning and incentivized communication groups, we elicit WTP thirty days after the seed receives the solar lantern.
-In addition, the seed is given a small reward for arranging a tea meeting with only the friend assigned to the incentivized communication group.
-During the meeting, the seed showcases the usage of the solar lantern and shares his or her user experience.
-We show that both passive learning and incentivized communication have large positive effects on WTP.
-Passive learning increases WTP by 90% and incentivized communication by 145% relative to the control group.
-Our results have important implications for understanding the magnitudes of learning and improved information flow among peers on WTP for new technologies.
+In order to understand the extent of the information barrier to adoption of a household technology, we designed a randomized controlled trial on willingness to pay (WTP) for solar lanterns in India.
+We gave high quality solar lanterns to randomly selected seed households in a non-electrified region of the state of Uttar Pradesh.
+Three friends of the seed were randomly assigned to one of the following three groups: control, unincentivized network and incentivized communication.
+We elicit WTP from the control group immediately after the seed receives the solar lantern.
+We elicit WTP from the friends in the unincentivized and incentivized communication groups thirty days after the seed receives the solar lantern and the friend in the incentivized communication group attends a presentation of the lantern by the seed.
+We show that unincetivized communication increases WTP by 90% and incentivized communication by 145% relative to the control group.
+We also show that learning from others is the mechanism that drives the observed WTP by peers.